kuwerty/gossip/README.md

 ```

 # Usage
-Invoke with
+The example can be compiled with

 ```
-gossip -server source/index.html >public/index.html
+gossip -server -D Title=test -o example/public/index.html example/index.html
 ```

-Gossip reads each file on the command line in turn.
-All files found in the 'source' directory are parsed as template files and compiled.
-We then execute the template named 'index.html'.
-The output is written to stdout.
+After the flags have been stripped, Gossip treats each argument on the command line in turn.
+For each argument, any files found in the same directory are treated as template files and compiled.
+It then uses the named file as the root of template instantiation.

+The -D option defines a key=value pair for the initial template context.
+In this case we set 'Title' to 'test' which the template uses to set the HTML title of the page.

-After compilation it starts a HTTP server on port 5000 that serves up the contents of the public directory for viewing.
+If the -server option is supplied then after compilation Gossip starts an HTTP server on port 5000 that serves up the contents of the public directory for viewing.

 # Markdown Function